MonzurulAlam/OpenVstim/README.md

 ![Boost-Converter](https://github.com/OpenXStim/openVstim/blob/main/Images/BoostConverter.png)

+**Step 1: Replace the potentiometer of XL6009 DC-DC boost converter module**
-<P align="justify"> STEP 1: To have easier access for varying the stimulation intensity and to power on/off the stimulator, on-board trimmer potentiometer (ex.
+<P align="justify"> To have easier access for varying the stimulation intensity and to power on/off the stimulator, on-board trimmer potentiometer (ex.
 10kΩ) needed to be replaced with an external linear single gang potentiometer of the same value.
 For easier prototyping, the on-board trimmer is removed (de-soldered), and 3 pin headers are soldered as shown in the following image.

 ![XL6009-Module](https://github.com/OpenXStim/openVstim/blob/main/Images/XL6009Module.png)